 ____________________________________________________________________________________________________

 Melvin is a shining example of the power of intercultural exchange and the importance of championing diversity and equality at AFS.
-The LGBTQ+ community has always been a part of AFS.
-Now more than ever, LGBTQ+ people are openly included at every level of our organization.
+The LGBTQIA+ community has always been a part of AFS.
+Now more than ever, LGBTQIA+ people are openly included at every level of our organization.

-The AFS-USA LGBTQ+ Exchange, composed of AFS Staff, Returnees, and Volunteers, is proud to offer support and resources for students, host families, and volunteers who identify or ally with the LGBTQ+ community.
+AFS-USA staff and volunteers are proud to offer support and resources for students, host families, and volunteers who identify or ally with the LGBTQIA+ community.

 To donate towards our Pride Scholarship, which provides funds for openly-identifying and exemplary LGBTQ+ students to study abroad, please visit give.afsusa.org/diversity.